nginx/unit-docs/source/configuration.rst

    * - Property
      - Patterns Are Matched Against
-     - Case |-| :nxt_term:`Sensitive <For arguments, cookies, and headers, this relates to property names and values; for other properties, case sensitivity affects only values>`
+     - Case |-| :nxt_hint:`Sensitive <For arguments, cookies, and headers, this relates to property names and values; for other properties, case sensitivity affects only values>`
    * - :samp:`arguments`

      - Parameter arguments supplied with the request's target `query